 Developing a reputation as a destination for categories such as coffee has helped Roche Bros. stores distinguish themselves among new market entrants.

+Although the greater Boston market has seen no shortage of activity among supermarkets in recent years, things have been relatively quiet at Roche Bros.
 But that’s changing.
 It turns out that while Whole Foods and Wegmans were invading, Market Basket expanding, and Shaw’s being sold and repositioned, family-run Roche Bros. was quietly at work developing concepts designed to address the market that’s changed around it — as well as a changing shopper.
+The company next ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Why Register for FREE?

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.

 Attention Paid Print Subscribers: While you have already been granted free access to SN we ask that you register now.
 We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.